 Nearly ~5300 half-orbit granules of L2_SM_P and L2_SM_A are processed for one year period for the GloSim L2_SM_AP retrievals.
 Root-Mean-Square-Errors (RMSE) are computed for each 9 km grid cell.
-Spatial evolution of RMSE at a global extent is shown in Fig. 24 for 6 months (April - September) period.
-The spatial pattern of RMSE in Fig. 24 matches with the global VWC (Fig. 25) spatial distribution.
+Spatial evolution of RMSE at a global extent is shown in Fig. 27 for 6 months (April - September) period.
+The spatial pattern of RMSE in Fig. 27 matches with the global VWC (Fig. 28) spatial distribution.
 RMSE are not computed for the 9 km grid cells having more than 5% water fraction within 9 km, more than 25% urban areas, open water bodies, and mountainous region.
-Quantitative values of RMSE with respect to a range of VWC over the global extent is shown in Fig. 26.
+Quantitative values of RMSE with respect to a range of VWC over the global extent is shown in Fig. 29a.
 The RMSE curve in this plot clearly meets the SMAP L1 requirements.
+A histogram is also shown in Fig. 29b that highlights the distribution of standard deviation in retrieved soil moisture obtained from one-month period (June).
+The median of the histogram clearly meets the SMAP L1 requirement of 0.04 cm3/cm3.

-Figure 19: Swath of disaggregated T{B_v} at 9 km grid from GloSim for one day in June.
+Figure 22: Swath of disaggregated T{B_v} at 9 km grid from GloSim for one day in May.

-Figure 20: Swath of retrieved soil moisture at 9 km grid from GloSim for one day in June.
+Figure 23: Swath of retrieved soil moisture at 9 km grid from GloSim for one day in May.

-Figure 21: True soil moisture at 9 km grid from GloSim for one day in June.
+Figure 24: True soil moisture at 9 km grid from GloSim for one day in May.

-Figure 22: Errors in soil moisture at 9 km grid from GloSim for one day in June.
+Figure 25: Errors in soil moisture at 9 km grid from GloSim for one day in May.

-Figure 23: Errors in soil moisture against VWC at 9 km grid from GloSim for one day in June.
+Figure 26: Errors in soil moisture against VWC at 9 km grid from GloSim for one day in June.

-Figure 24: Root-Mean-Square-Errors (RMSE) in soil moisture estimates at 9 km grid from GloSim for six month period (Apr-Sep).
+Figure 27: Root-Mean-Square-Errors (RMSE) in soil moisture estimates at 9 km grid from GloSim for six months period (Apr-Sep).

-Figure 25: VWC at global extent at 9 km on one day in June.
+Figure 28: VWC at global extent at 9 km on one day in June.

-Figure 26: Root-Mean-Square-Errors (RMSE) stratified by the mean VWC contained within 9 km from GloSim for six month period (Apr-Sep).
+Figure 29a: Root-Mean-Square-Errors (RMSE) stratified by the mean VWC contained within 9 km from GloSim for six months period (Apr-Sep).